ashwinreddy/blog/_notes/Public/People/Wilde.md

 ---
-title: "Wilde"
+title: "wilde"
 feed: hide
 ---

-Oscar Wilde was a poet, playwright, and novelist, trained in the [[Classics]].
+Oscar Wilde was a poet, playwright, and novelist, trained in the [[classics]].